 Grids, buttons, forms, dropdowns.
-We've been dragging these patterns around for decades — polishing, refining, porting them from desktop to mobile.
+We've been dragging these patterns around for decades — polishing, refining, porting them from desktop to mobile, TVs, and even watches.
 We invented a mouse to interact with the UI in a more user-friendly way, discovering new possibilities for interfaces.
 Then sensor screens gained popularity, enabling everyone to control the interface with just a stylus finger using their everyday pocket device.

 But something weird is happening right now.